ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-yaapu.rst

 Details can be found `here <https://discuss.ardupilot.org/t/an-open-source-frsky-telemetry-script-for-the-horus-x10-x12-and-taranis-x9d-x9e-and-qx7-radios/26443>`__.
 Latest script releases are `here <https://github.com/yaapu/FrskyTelemetryScript/releases>`__.

-The script is also compatible with the excellent `MavlinkToPassthru converter firmware <https://github.com/zs6buj/MavlinkToPassthru>`__ by Eric Stockenstrom which allows alternative telemetry transport methods, such as the data modem in DragonlinkRC RC systems, to feed Mavlink data into these transmitters for display by this LUA script.
+The script is also compatible with the excellent `MavlinkToPassthru converter firmware <https://github.com/zs6buj/MavlinkToPassthru>`__ by Eric Stockenstrom which allows alternative telemetry transport methods, such as the data modem in DragonlinkRC RC systems, to feed MAVLink data into these transmitters for display by this LUA script.

 Requires `OpenTX 2.2.x <http://www.open-tx.org/>`__ (2.2.3 recommended) and a recent release of ArduPilot with support for :ref:`common-frsky-passthrough` .